Noam2Stein/ggmath/README.md

 let result = v2.abs() * 2.0 + v3.xy();
 ```

+The unique feature of this crate is that it supports both generics and SIMD:

 ## Generics

 Types like `Vec2` and `IVec3` are aliases for the generic type `Vector<N, T,